discourje/development/README.md

 - <b>s!> [action value sender receiver function-after-send]</b> First calls Send <i>macro</i> to send `action` with `value` from `sender` to `receiver`.
 Second, also invokes `function-after-send`.
 - <b>>s!> [action function sender receiver function-after-send]</b> First, creates an anonymous function with 1 parameter and feeds it as input to `function`.
 Then sends `action` with value, result of the `function`, from `sender` to `receiver`.
 Second, also invokes `function-after-send`.

-For an example on chaining macros see:[Chaining](src/discourje/examples/macroChaining.clj).
+For an example on chaining macros see: [Chaining](src/discourje/examples/macroChaining.clj).

 <i>*Reminder: Macros are not first class.
 This means when you want to treat send and receive as first class objects, you should use the functions instead of macros.</i>